MicrosoftDocs/visualstudio-docs/docs/ide/reference/add-null-checks-for-all-parameters.md

-**Why:** Writing null checks for many parameters can be taxing and repetitive.
-Using this refactoring will be quick and contribute to the program's safety.
+**Why:** Writing null checks for many parameters can be time-consuming and repetitive.
+Using this refactoring is quick and makes the program more robust.